doghwrf001/MR-S-Unlock/README.md

 • HInfinite Team  | Official Website: no

-*Important Warning: Do not send us any spam emails, irrelevant messages, or misuse communication channels (including but not limited to repetitive inquiries, advertisements, unrelated requests, etc.).
+＊ Important Warning: Do not send us any spam emails, irrelevant messages, or misuse communication channels (including but not limited to repetitive inquiries, advertisements, unrelated requests, etc.).
 Violators will be permanently blacklisted and have all service privileges terminated.
-Please keep communication efficient and professional.
+* Please keep communication efficient and professional.
+Thank you for！
-* Thank you for your cooperation! *

 ----------------------------------